Gas Detector Voting

 Tutorial 6 - Figure 10 - Updated Risk Grade properties panel with Low and High alarm gas cloud sizes

 At the moment, the 3D window will display gas detectors based on the Low Alarm value of 12 meters, shown below.
-This is due to the Voting Logic set to LoLo, which is described next.
+This is due to the Control Voting Logic set to LoLo, which is described next.

 Detect3D_Fire_and_Gas_Mapping_Gas_Detector_Gas_Cloud_Size